facetwp_index_row

 add_filter( 'facetwp_index_row', function( $params, $class ) { if ( 'my_facet_name' == $params['facet_name'] ) { // replace 'my_facet_name' with the name of your facet if ( $params['depth'] !== 1 ) { $params['facet_value'] = ''; // don't index this row } } return $params; }, 10, 2 );

-Note that this will last example will not work when the “Hierarchical” setting is enabled, in Checkboxes, Dropdown and fSelect facets.
+Note that these last two examples will not work when the “Hierarchical” setting is enabled, in Checkboxes, Dropdown and fSelect facets.
 This is because in that case the facet values are rendered and re-ordered to display the hierarchy itself, which will not work when higher levels are absent.

 To prevent one or more posts from being indexed for a certain facet, you can use the following code: